 Has Nepal resumed the trekking & mountaineering?

 The cabinet meetings made a decision setting to open for tourism industry such as tour, trekking and mountaineering earlier.
-Now the government has lifted the travel ban and issued travel safety protocol that will be implemented that has been awaiting by trekking enthusiasts and travel agencies worldwide who loves Nepal and it's Himalaya.
+Now the government has lifted the travel ban and issued easy travel safety protocol that is implemented which had been awaiting by trekking enthusiasts and travel agencies worldwide who loves Nepal and its Himalaya.

 Trekkers walk by a prayers engraved rock at Benkar Village in Khumbu to Everest Base Camp

 Long-route public transportation services and domestic flights are already reopened in Nepal.
 Travelers taking domestic flights and riding local buses will have to follow the safety guidelines by wearing mask, sanitizing hands, maintaining social distance.

 Lukla airport; the main gateway to Everest Base Camp Trek

 What is open in Nepal for tourists?

 The following businesses have resumed operations